DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 2. Select your Data Hub.
 Click on "Next".
 ![KEYNOA](/img/KEYNOA/Thingsboard/MQTT-template-1.png)

-3. Fill in the device details:
+3. Fill in the device details as below and click on "Next".

 - Device Property: `Device Model`
 - your-device-model-number: `sy-epc-rpi30`